vinzvinci/vinzvinci/README.md

 ### Join to my local tech community in discord and github.
 - <a href="https://github.com/Surpath-Community/hacktoberfest-preparation">Surpath-Community</a>
+`
-`The community is new but this will be active in 2021`
+This community is only for Philippines.
+The community is new and this will be active in 2021.
+`

 <br />